 Work is a four-letter word.
 I’ve never liked it.
 The only things I seem to like are immoral, illegal, or fattening, but their pay is lousy.
 Good pay takes real effort.
 A Calgary saint, now-in-glory, by the name of Henry Esau used to attend Crossroads Community Church.
 During downturn of the mid 80s he said many people were looking for a job, but not many were looking for work.
 Jobs with no work?
 Sign me up.
 Yet, I also remember my dad saying that during WW2, in the prisoner-of-war camps, he saw men going crazy from boredom.
 They said to their captors, “Give us some work to do.”
 Why is this four-letter word so unpopular and yet so necessary?
 We hate it, and love it at the same time!

 What do you add to your coffee?
 And I don’t mean cream or sugar.

 Although not a coffee connoisseur, I do enjoy a cup of good coffee.
-Have you noticed that when you buy coffee, and many consumer staples, they often come with “extras?”
+Have you noticed that when you buy coffee, and many other consumer items, they often come with “extras?”
 By this I mean customer loyalty promotions.
 At McDonald’s you get one sticker for every hot drink, and when you have collected seven you get one free drink.
 At Tim Horton’s you get to play Rollup the Rim for a chance to win.
 So what?
 I know the different tactics seem insignificant, but the underlying principles are highly important.
-These two loyalty promos radically reflect different strategies for improving your financial well-being.
-Here's the point: It’s not how much money you have; it’s how you manage it.
+These two loyalty promos reflect radically different strategies for improving your financial well-being.
 One strategy fosters an attitude of steady plodding, and the other a spirit of speculation.
 One works for gain and the other plays for gain.
 Which is better?
-In my opinion, McDonald’s has the better plan based on Proverbs 13:11: “Wealth gained hastily will dwindle, but whoever gathers little by little will increase it.”
+McDonald’s has the better plan based on Proverbs 13:11: “Wealth gained hastily will dwindle, but whoever gathers little by little will increase it.”
 (ESV)